fdeblasio/pokeemerald-expansion/README.md

 Some MAN_2's maybe could be switched to DEVON_EMPLOYEE Set proper time hours (instead of all AM being morning and all PM being night) Improve fishing
+Debug menu improvements
+Stay on EVs/IVs when switching Pokemon

 Maybe do one run-through of small updates and then add in new items/TMs in a second runthrough?